-CLASP does not support Alabama's proposal to take away health coverage from individuals in the Parent or Caretaker Relative (POCR) eligibility group who do not meet new work requirements.
+CLASP opposes Alabama's proposal to take away health coverage from individuals in the Parent or Caretaker Relative (POCR) eligibility group who do not meet new work requirements.
 Our comments that follow focus on the harmful impact the proposed work requirements will have on low-income Alabamians and the state.